adobe-dmeservices/custom-metadata/README.md

 See a video tour at https://www.youtube.com/watch?v=_IoMGJiEHss

-Special thanks to Martin Gersbach for creating a [repository of useful config files for common metadata namespaces and properties](https://github.com/MuseosAbiertos/Adobe-Bridge-Custom-Metadata-JSON-Presets).
+Special thanks to Martin Gersbach and Greg Reser of GLAM for creating a [repository of useful config files for common metadata namespaces and properties](https://github.com/MuseosAbiertos/Adobe-Bridge-Custom-Metadata-JSON-Presets).

 ## Changes for version 1.4.0